Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 If you want to run this command whenever your Mac starts up, then scroll down to the 'Running on Startup' section, else go to the 'Simple Usage' section.

+# What you will need

+Your Mac with Crossover and also Python 3.

 # Simple Usage

 Run this Python file to renew your CrossOver trial.